 Also, you want to avoid making random guesses with your cost estimates.
 Instead, you should base them on actual figures and industry price standards.

 Note that incorrect cost estimates can impede project margins, cause delays, and reduce the quality of your project, leaving your clients dissatisfied.
-The Project Management Institute’s Pulse of the Profession report recorded 28% of project failures due to inaccurate cost estimates.

 Some cost estimation techniques you can adopt are:

 - Bottom-Up Estimating: Where you estimate the cost of each task component and add them up